Daniel-Slattery/whos-round/README.md

 <h1 id='Title'>Who's Round</h1>

-A drinks round tracker.
-An app that tracks the drinking consumption of a group.
+A React Native app built on the Expo platform.
+An app that tracks the drinking consumption of a group; keeps track of who's buying the next round and the drinks list.

 ![app in use](client/assets/whos-round-fast.gif)